Alan Davies (footballer): International career

 Although he was born in England, Davies' parents were Welsh and he was therefore eligible to play for the Wales national football team.
 Davies won 13 caps for Wales in a seven-year international career.

 Death

-On 4 February 1992, after dropping his daughter off at school, Davies drove to Horton, and committed suicide by carbon monoxide poisoning.
+On 4 February 1992, after dropping his daughter off at school, Davies drove to Horton, and took his own life by carbon monoxide poisoning.

 At the inquest of fellow player Gary Speed, who was found hanged in November 2011, it was alleged that he and Speed had been "favourites" of convicted child-abuser Barry Bennell, though there was no suggestion they had been abused by Bennell.